-- Fenugreek: Fenugreek is rich in galactomannan, which is a healthy polysaccharide that triggers fat breakdown and sugar metabolism in the body.
-This leads to the burning of calories and extra layers of fat from the body in the form of ATP.
+Fenugreek is rich in galactomannan, which is a healthy polysaccharide that triggers fat breakdown and sugar metabolism in the body.
+This leads to the burning of calories and converting body fat to energy in the form of ATP.

-- Fenugreek does not contain unhealthy carbohydrates.
-It contains mild traces of healthy carbohydrates, which help prevent unwanted weight gain.
+Fenugreek contains mild traces of healthy carbohydrates, which do not contribute to energy, but not unwanted weight gain.

 Chromium is an essential mineral that plays a role in how insulin helps the body regulate blood sugar levels.
 Insulin is a hormone that your body uses to change sugar, starches, and other food into the energy you need for daily activities.

-People most likely to be deficient in Chromium include:
+People most likely to be deficient in Chromium:

 - The elderly